 Hello.
 My name’s Erika Lucas and I’m a writer who specialises in helping companies spread the word about the good work they are doing for their clients.

-Going by the large number of HR folk who piled into the room to hear best-selling author Heather Townsend, networking is a pretty hot topic at the moment.
+Going by the large number of HR folk who piled into the room to hear best-selling author Heather Townsend, career networking is a pretty hot topic at the moment.

 Much of the discussion about what HR needs to look like in 2012 centres around the need for practitioners to develop a more active external focus.
 There’s a widely held view that networking needs to become a key skill for HR.
 It’s a technique that will help them seek out and share best practice, benchmark their activity and add a fresh edge to their work.

 Let’s be honest though.
-Networking is one of those things we all know we have to do if we want to advance our career/grow our business/extend our influence – but quite frankly most of us would rather pull our fingernails out than enter a room full of strangers clutching a handful of business cards in our sweaty palms.
+Career networking is one of those things we all know we have to do if we want to advance our career/grow our business/extend our influence – but quite frankly most of us would rather pull our fingernails out than enter a room full of strangers clutching a handful of business cards in our sweaty palms.

 Thanks to the advent of social networking sites such as LinkedIn and Twitter, it’s all got so much more complicated now too.
 Is it better to network on-line or off-line?
 Is it OK to approach people ‘cold’ on LinkedIn?
 How do you move an on-line relationship into a meaningful face to face dialogue?